radiatecode/dachartjs/README.md

         ->borderColor('white')->make(),
 ]);
 ```
-Or datasets can be configured as manual
+Or datasets can be configured as raw array
 ```php
 $barChart->datasets(
     [